Energy, Light; Reflection, Shadow; Seen and unseen; Water bares all.

 Materials: Stone, Cedar

-Bancroft Gardens.
-Walnut Creek, California.
 Found Slate, partially polished.
-Something to be said for using what is present rather than searching for more.
+Using what is present not searching for more.
 Taking what the stone gives you rather than forcing its form.

 Language, spoken, without sound.